MakeSchool-Tutorials/Drift-Unity-VR/P1-Drift/content.md

 ```
 Rigidbody rb = GetComponent<Rigidbody>();
 Vector3 direction = new Vector3(1,0,0);
-rb.velocity = direction \* movementSpeed;
+rb.velocity = direction * movementSpeed;
 ```

 Now all that’s left to do is find the direction.
 Conveniently, any Transform’s forward direction can be obtained using the .forward property!

+>[action]
-With that knowledge, try making the player move forward with a constant velocity.
+>With that knowledge, try making the player move forward with a constant velocity.

 ![](../media/image27.gif)